The Uber crashed. I got hurt. Now I don't know who's responsible.

 In most cases, you have 3 years from the date of the crash.
 But for claims involving city-owned vehicles (like NYC buses or DOT vans), the window is much shorter.
 That’s why it’s smart to get legal guidance early — especially in Bronx rideshare cases.

-If you were hit by an Uber, or injured while riding in one, these NYC tools and local contacts can help you take the next steps.
+If you were in an Uber accident, slipped in a store or were injured in any type of accident, these NYC tools and local resources from our firm can help you take the next steps.

 Helpful Info